Beeram12/GSoC-25-Blog/src/Implementation/week-1.md

     ```
     - The results are saved in a [SARIF](https://sarifweb.azurewebsites.net/) file, which is a standardized format for static analysis results, and can be visualized using compatible tools.

+## Future Improvements from discussions

+1. Install `option 1` method for installing CodeQL CLI and also include C standard packs like MISRA,CERT-C.
+2. Make plan for RSB reciepe creation.